pickhardt/betty/README.md

 Contributions are welcome!
 If you would like to contribute, please issue a pull request against the **dev branch**, not the master branch.

+Please ensure that you use soft tabs, converting tabs to spaces.
+Do not use actual tab characters because it will make the spacing look weird in others' text editors.

 Please make sure that the tests pass and try to write tests for your contributions.
 To check the tests, first run `bundle install` followed by `bundle exec rspec spec`